On free arrangements of three conics

-Now, consider the intersection of $Q_2$ and $Q_3$.
-Let $f_{23}$ denote the polynomial in variable $v$ obtained by substituting the parametrization of $Q_2 \setminus [0:-1:0]$ to the above equation of $Q_3$.
+Let $f_{23}$ denote the polynomial in variable $v$ obtained by substituting the above parametrization to the above equation of $Q_3$.
 We have

-Since $[0:-1:1]$ cannot lie in the intersection of $Q_2$ and $Q_3$ roots of $f_{23}$ are simply values of $v$ that give all the intersection points of $Q_2$ and $Q_3$.
-From the intersection behavior of $Q_2, Q_3$ we also know that $f_{23}$ must be in the form
+Since $[0:-1:1]$ cannot lie in the intersection of $Q_2$ and $Q_3$, the roots of $f_{23}$ are simply values of $v$ that give all the intersection points of $Q_2$ and $Q_3$.
+From the intersection behavior of $Q_2, Q_3$ we also know that $f_{23}$ must be of the form